 – O –

-He was running a bath and wondering whether the exercise was pointless.
-He was pondering the problem of how to wash off the last of the dried blood without wetting the bandage around his chest, and how to achieve it with only one arm usable and the other needing to be kept dry.
-The telephone rang and he turned the tap off before going to answer it.
+Later that evening, Stephen was running a bath, considering how to wash off the last of the dried blood without wetting the bandage around his chest.
+The telephone rang, and he turned the tap off before going to answer it.

 “Stephen?
 Stephen Burdon?”